justin-mohr/justin-mohr.github.io/_pages/moopmsg.md

 help moopmsg
 ~~~

 I have found it quite helpful and hope you will as well!
-(Please email me if you encounter any issues)
+Please email me if you encounter any issues: mohr6@illinois.edu